pjandir/pjandir.github.io/_posts/2016-12-26-First-Post.md

 title: My first post!
 ---

 Welcome to my blog!
-This is my first attempt at a blog.
-I am still playing around with the style/theme of this site but posts with actual substance will start to be put up.
+This is actually my first attempt at anything of the sort so it should be fun.
+I am still playing around with the style and theme of this site but posts with actual substance will start to be put up.
 Expect to see data analysis and visualization posts catering to my tastes (and maybe yours).

 <!--
 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).